camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 Migration of a process instance consists of the following steps:

 - Validation
+- Migration of process instance, and global variables
-- Migration of mapped active elements
+- Migration of each active element (including associated jobs, incidents, local variables, and event subscriptions)
-- Unsubscribing from catch events
-- Subscribing to catch events
-- Migrating catch events subscriptions

 If any of the steps fail, the migration is rejected and a rejection message that explains the reason is returned.
 For example, if a mapping is not provided for an active element, the migration is rejected with an error message indicating that the mapping is missing.